Jodenee/Voyager/docs/Reference/EmbedThumbnail.md

 <br />

 ### ProxiedUrl
-An optional [*boolean*](https://create.roblox.com/docs/scripting/luau/booleans) that contains a proxied url of the thumbnail.
+An optional [*boolean*](https://create.roblox.com/docs/scripting/luau/booleans) that contains a proxied url of the thumbnail's image.

 <br />